Powell Mountain: Geography

-South to North Description

 Powell Mountain's southern end is in Claiborne County, Tennessee.
 On the north side of the mountain flows Little Sycamore Creek, and on the south side, Big Sycamore Creek.
 The two join just south of the end of Powell Mountain, then flowing into the Clinch River and Norris Lake (the reservoir behind Norris Dam).
 To the northeast, Powell Mountain crosses Hancock County, Tennessee, where Newman Ridge runs closely along the south side.
 Big Sycamore Creek flows between the two ridges to its headwaters.
 Its valley is called Snake Hollow.
 Northeast of that, Blackwater Creek flows northeastward between Powell Mountain and Newman Ridge.
 In Hancock County, Powell Mountain reaches heights around 2,300 to 2,400 feet (about 700 to 730 meters), with the highest point, 2,501 ft), on the Tennessee-Virginia state line.
 On the north side of Powell Mountain, Mulberry Creek flows southwestward to join the Powell River.

 Continuing northeast, Powell Mountain crosses into Lee County, Virginia.
-Wallen Creek, a tributary of the Powell River, flows along the north side, while Blackwater Creek and its tributaries (themselves all tributaries of the Clinch River), flow on the south side.
+Wallen Creek, a tributary of the Powell River, flows along the north side, while Blackwater Creek and its tributaries (themselves all branches of the Clinch River) flow on the south side.
 The Wilderness Road followed part of Wallen Creek, between Powell Mountain and Wallen Ridge.
 State Route 70 crosses Powell Mountain at Hunter Gap.
 North of Hunter Gap, Newman Ridge continues along the south side of Powell Mountain, but its name changes to Stone Ridge.
 Northeast of Hunter Gap, Powell Mountain's elevation increases to 2,500 ft and above.
 The mountain becomes the boundary between Lee County and Scott County, Virginia.
 It is crossed by U.S. Route 58, "Daniel Boone Trail Highway".
-The actual route of Daniel Boone's Wilderness Road crossed Powell Mountain at Kanes Gap, just northeast of where the modern highway crosses.
+Daniel Boone's Wilderness Road route crossed Powell Mountain at Kanes Gap, just northeast of where the modern highway crosses.